cjmartin/launchcalendar.org/_posts/2025-05-31-new-shepard-ns-32.md

 layout: launch
 title: "\U0001F680 New Shepard | \U0001F6F0 NS-32"
 description: >-
-  Blue Origin will launch the twelfth crewed New Shepard mission, NS-32, carrying six people on a suborbital flight from West Texas.
+  Blue Origin launched the twelfth crewed New Shepard mission, NS-32, carrying six people on a suborbital flight from West Texas to the edge of space.
 tags:
   - Blue Origin
   - New Shepard